internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

+# Bonus: RIOT native mode

+In addition to running the application directly on the target hardware, RIOT also features a target called `native`, which runs the application inside the host operating system.
+This is especially useful when flashing the devices is comparatively slow, as is the case for the SAM R21 board.

+If you want to use native mode, the only thing required is a 32-bit version of libc installed on the system:

+    sudo apt-get install libc6-dev-i386

+After installing this dependency you can then return to the directory of the example hello world application and invoke

+    :bash:
+    export BOARD=native &&
+        make &&
+        make term

+For native mode, the build system creates a 32-bit binary in the `bin/native` directory.
+The only thing `make term` then has to do is running that binary.
+You should see the same output as when running the application on the board, except for the board's name and the MCU.

 # That's all, folks!

 Now that the development environment for RIOT has been set up and applications can be flashed onto the board, you're ready to develop your first RIOT-based IoT application!